kyleconroy/python-twilio2/docs/usage/validation.rst

 An `indepth guide <http://www.twilio.com/docs/security>`_ to our security features can be found in our online documentation.

-Before you can validate requests, you'll need five pieces of information
+Before you can validate requests, you'll need four pieces of information

-* your Twilio Account SID
 * your Twilio Auth Token
 * the POST data for the request
 * the requested URL
 * the X-Twilio-Signature header value

-Get your Account SID and Auth Token from the `Twilio User Dashboard <https://www.twilio.com/user/account>`_.
+Get your Auth Token from the `Twilio User Dashboard <https://www.twilio.com/user/account>`_.

 Obtaining the other three pieces of information depends on the framework of your choosing.
 I will assume that you have the POST data as a dictionary and the url and X-Twilio-Signature as strings.